Schaeffer Fine Art Library

 On Thursday, 22 May 2025, the Schaeffer Fine Arts Library proudly celebrated a major milestone — 25 years of inspiring scholarship, creativity, and cultural memory.

-Apply now for Schaeffer Library internship (GLAM)
+Apply now for Schaeffer Library internship (GLAM and FASS3000 Unit)

 The Schaeffer Library is offering an exciting internship opportunity for students interested in the intersection of museum studies, art history and library science.